Overview

 The Eighties were light, excess, and freedom.

-Studio 85 is a celebration of a time when everything seemed possible — of fashion as spectacle, of icons becoming symbols, of music igniting the nights, and of a metropolitan dolce vita that set new rhythms and new desires.
+Studio 85 is a celebration of a time when everything seemed possible: of fashion becoming spectacle, of icons turning into symbols, of music igniting the nights, and of a metropolitan dolce vita capable of imposing new rhythms and new desires.
+Each work captures the spirit of an era in which reality was performance, freedom an aesthetic act, and beauty a declaration of independence.

 It is also an experience of return: a cassette tape rewinding and starting again, a time machine that reignites the lights, sounds, and emotions of an unrepeatable era.

-With Studio 85, I take a step backward in order to ultimately move forward:
+With Studio 85, I take a step backward in order, ultimately, to move forward:

 I return to the years where it all began to tell, once again, who I am.